wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Bearass:** _noticing the Damebots_ Oh, we seem to have some latecomers.
 Could I see your tickets please?

-**Damebots:** We do not need tickets.
-We are the Damebots.
-We will annihalate those who demand to see tickets. _there is a flash and Bearass is thrown to the ground by a force which came from the Damebots.
-The Dames walk on_
+**Damebots:** We do not need tickets. _Step forward_ We are the Damebots _Step forward_ We will annihalate those who demand to see tickets. _Damebots turn toward Bearass, there is a flash and Bearass is thrown to the ground by a force which came from the Damebots.
+The Damebots continue their march down the aisle to the rear of the hall.
+Ken and Dorothy nervously approach Bearass._

+**Damebots:** All hail The Dames

+_Dames walk on_

 **Ken:** Dorothy, it's blokes dressed as women